jabrena/spring-boot-user-beans/README.md

 management.endpoints.web.exposure.include=beans,userbeans
 ```

-The library has an optional feature to explain your Beans using the ChatGTP capabilities.
+The library has an optional feature to explain your Beans using the ChatGPT capabilities.
 In order to use this feature, you need set a valid `OpenAI API Key`

 **Example:**